 Rheumatoid arthritis: prescription medicines

-Whatever form of arthritis you may have, medicines are likely to be an important part of your treatment plan.
+If you have rheumatoid arthritis (RA), prescription medicines will be an important part of your treatment plan.
+Although these medicines do not cure RA, they can suppress inflammation, prevent joint damage, reduce disability and relieve symptoms.
 It is important that you understand your medication options, so that you can get the most out of the treatments that your doctor prescribes.

 Disease-Modifying Anti-Rheumatic Drugs (DMARDs)